Mithgol/node-fidonet-jam/README.md

 Before `messageText` is given to the callback, all occurences of the Fidonet line ending (`CR`, `'\r'`) are replaced by the Unix line ending (`LF`, `'\n'`).

+### getAvatarsForHeader(header, schemes, avatarOptions)

+Using the given `header`, returns an array of URLs of avatars designated for the corresponding message.

+This is accomplished by calling `.decodeHeader` and then scanning the kludges according to the above mentioned [standard](avatar.txt) of **Fidonet avatars** for the Fidonet Global Hypertext Interface project.

+The parameter `schemes` must contain the array of supported URL schemes (for example, `['http', 'https']` if only Web-hosted avatars are supported), case-insensitive.
+Only the supported avatar URLs are returned from the method.

+An optional `avatarOptions` parameter is an object with the following optional properties:

+* `defaultEncoding` (**by default,** `'cp866'`) and `useDefaultIfUnknown` (**by default,** `true`) are the options given to `.decodeHeader`.

+* `size` (**by default,** `200`) is an avatar size (in pixels) to be requested from the Gravatar service, if a gravatar is encountered.
+The default value (`200`) implies 200×200 avatar.

+* `rating` (**by default,** `'x'`) is an avatar rating to be given to the Gravatar service, if a gravatar is encountered.
+The service is expected to return an avatar of the given rating or one of its previous ratings according to the following list:
+   * `'g'` — suitable for display on all websites with any audience type;
+   * `'pg'` — may contain rude gestures, provocatively dressed individuals, the lesser swear words, or mild violence;
+   * `'r'` — may contain such things as harsh profanity, intense violence, nudity, or hard drug use;
+   * `'x'` — may contain hardcore sexual imagery or extremely disturbing violence.

+* `gravatarDefault` (**by default,** `'mm'`) is a keyword of an avatar to be returned by the Gravatar service, if an unknown gravatar is encountered.
+(See http://gravatar.com/site/implement/images/ for details.)

+* `origAddr` is a string to be used as the message's sender's address if a `freq://...` URL is created from a `GIF` kludge.
+If this option is missing, the `origAddr` property of the object returned from `.decodeHeader` is used.
+(If both are missing, that `GIF` kludge is ignored.)

 ### numbersForMSGID(MSGID, options, callback)

 Using the given `MSGID` string (or an array of MSGID strings), generates an array containing numbers of messages identified by any of the given MSGIDs, calling `.readAllHeaders` in the process.
 Then `callback(error, numbers)` is called.